 In March 2013, Westar Energy issued \$250.0 million principal amount of first mortgage bonds bearing stated interest of 4.10% and maturing in April 2043.
-Proceeds were used to repay short-term debt, which had been used primarily to purchase capital equipment, to redeem bonds and for working capital and general corporate purposes.
+Proceeds from the issuances were used to repay short-term debt, which had been used primarily to purchase capital equipment, to redeem bonds and for working capital and general corporate purposes.